The Bebop Shop

 Price: £9.99

-John Coltrane: Live at the Village Vanguard (CD: Impulse)
+John Coltrane: Live At The Village Vanguard (CD: Impulse)

 John Coltrane: Live At Birdland (CD: Impulse)John Coltrane: Live At Birdland (CD: Impulse)